mewmewdevart/100DaysofCode/README.md

 ## 🛠️ Usage

 ### Requirements
-This project requires the following tools to be installed on your local machine: [GNU Compiler Collection](https://gcc.gnu.org/), [Python +3.0 or later](https://www.python.org/downloads/) and an active internet connection to clone the repository.<br>
+This project requires the following tools to be installed on your local machine: [Python +3.0 or later](https://www.python.org/downloads/), and an active internet connection to clone the repository.
+(More tools soon) <br>
 ❗️| Before proceeding with the steps below, make sure that you have all the required tools installed on your machine.<br>